Role of rotations in Stern-Gerlach interferometry with massive objects: Introduction

 \section{Introduction}

 Manipulation of levitated nano-objects has become a very active theoretical and experimental field of research during recent years.
 One of the most crucial and interesting aspects of levitated nano-objects, beyond the dynamics of their center-of-mass (CoM) and its cooling, is their orientation and more specifically, the quantum properties of their rotational degrees-of-freedom (DOF)~\cite{Stickler2021}.
 The rotational (angular) DOF are particularly important when the interaction of the nano-object with the external field used to manipulate it is angle dependent, for example, when a magnetic field is concerned.
 It was shown theoretically that magnetic trapping of nano-objects is possible even when the object is a nano-crystal that has a preferred axis of the magnetic susceptibility~\cite{Rusconi2017PRL,Rusconi2017PRB}.
-Cooling of the rotational DOF (appearing as librations, i.e., oscillations around an equilibrium angle) was demonstrated in a nano-diamond (ND) with nitrogen-vacancy centers (NV) when it was trapped with a Paul trap and subjected to a magnetic field and spin transitions in the NVs~\cite{Hetet}.
+Cooling and measuring of the rotational degrees of freedom (DOF) of nanoparticles levitated in optical fields was demonstrated experimentally~\cite{Bang2020,vanderLaan2021,Tebbenjohanns2021,Schaler2021} and schemes for controlling the orientation of such objects were proposed~\cite{Schrinski2022}.
+Cooling of the rotational DOF (appearing as librations, i.e., oscillations around an equilibrium angle) was demonstrated in a nano-diamond (ND) with nitrogen-vacancy centers (NV) when it was trapped with a Paul trap and subjected to a magnetic field and spin transitions in the NVs~\cite{Delord2020,Perdriat2022}.

 It was recently suggested to use a Stern-Gerlach interferometer (SGI) to split and recombine ND, where the force is applied by the magnetic gradient acting on the NV spin~\cite{Margalit2021}.
 Such an undertaking is challenging in several novel aspects such as the role of phonons and rotations.
 While phonons have recently been examined~\cite{Carsten2021}, rotations have thus far not been analyzed in this context.